nickrod/world-city-database/README.md

 The 'title_combined' field is unique, and wll either be the title by itself or 'title, title_region' if there are duplicates.
 This means that 'title_combined' can be used as a unique identifier instead of using 'geoname_id'.

-This is designed to be used with a foreign key using the geoname_id without causing any foreign key constraints.
+This is designed to be used with a foreign key on the geoname_id without causing any foreign key constraint violations.

 Future update will include MySQL support.